felixlopz/hubrise-test-task/content/apps/locatouch/en/overview.md

 ---

 **IMPORTANT NOTE** : Pulling order and customer information from HubRise will be supported in the future.
-Contact Loca'Touch for more information.Once this new integration feature is available you will be able to use Loca'Touch to centralise, manage and print orders that originate from other systems connected to your HubRise Account, including food ordering and delivery platforms.
+Once this new integration feature is available you will be able to use Loca'Touch to centralise, manage and print orders that originate from other systems connected to your HubRise Account, including food ordering and delivery platforms.
+Contact Loca'Touch for more information.

 ---